sharmashivanand/malcure-security-suite/readme.txt

 Upload the plugin to your blog.
 Activate it.
 Create a support thread in case of any issues.

 == Frequently Asked Questions ==
-= Does MI Security Suite protect my website? =
-MI Security Suite is intended to help you harden and secure your WordPress install.
+= Does Malcure Security Suite protect my website? = Malcure Security Suite is intended to help you harden and secure your WordPress install.
 You'll need to review and implement security best-practices with the help of plugin's output.

 == Screenshots ==
 1. screenshot-1.png